Ilia-tod29/clipboardManager/README.md

 ### Commands

-`:BrowseClipboard <args1>` - browses in the clipboard with a step(<args1>).
+`:ClipboardBrowse <args1>` - browses in the clipboard with a step(<args1>).
 The direction of browsing is determined based on the step `-` positive step &rarr; forward | negative step &rarr; backward.

-`:ShowClipboard` - Shows the number of elements in the clipboard and the numbered elements themselves.
+`:ClipboardShow` - Shows the number of elements in the clipboard and the numbered elements themselves.
 Note: Elements are being displayed only until the 150th character.

-`:ClearClipboard` - Clears the records in the clipboard
+`:ClipboardClear` - Clears the records in the clipboard